Hack4Eugene/parenting-now-grizzley-bears/README.md

-# parenting-now-grizzley-bears

 ![Parenting Now](https://parentingnow.org/wp-content/uploads/2014/10/parentingnowlogo_header.png)

 ## Introduction

 Hi!
-My name is Jeremy Sher and I'm a senior engineer at [Knack](https://www.knack.com/), an online database and application building platform, where I mostly write JavaScript.
+My name is Jeremy Sher and I'm team Grizzley Bears!
+I'm a senior engineer at [Knack](https://www.knack.com/), an online database and application building platform, where I mostly write JavaScript.
 I haven't really spent a lot of time using the system as an end user, though, so I decided to use Hack for a Cause as an opportunity to take a deep dive into building apps on the platform I spend my time working on.
 For my solution to Parenting Now's requirements, I used the Knack platform to create a secure online portal where Parenting Now's educators can manage attendance reports, snack assignments, summary reports, and other data that is currently being managed on paper using paper forms.

 ## Live Demo